 Aquifers function as a storage area for groundwater, which makes them a valuable source of fresh water.
 Groundwater accounts for a considerable percentage of the drinking water in Kane County.
 The chart below shows the aquifer sensitivity classifications.
-This site is classified as having a High potential for contamination.
+This site is classified as having a Moderately High to Moderate potential for contamination.